trenz-gmbh/TRENZ.Lib.RazorMail/README.md

 # TRENZ.Lib.RazorMail
 ## Templated transactional e-mail using Razor

 This is a simple library you can use to write e-mail templates in [Razor syntax](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor).
 That means you write raw HTML, but elevated with C# — you get `@foreach`, `@switch`, and so on, _and_ you get a strongly-typed model for custom data.

+In NuGet, reference either the `TRENZ.Lib.RazorMail.SystemNet` or the `TRENZ.Lib.RazorMail.MailKit` package, depending on which `MailSender` backend you prefer.
+[MailKit](https://github.com/jstedfast/MailKit) is more modern and powerful, but `System.Net.Mail` comes built into .NET.
+There is no need to reference `TRENZ.Lib.RazorMail` directly.

 A simple template looks like so: